oracle-livelabs/cloud-database-services/exadata-database-service-xs-get-started/configure-notifications-for-exascale-ecpu/configure-notifications-for-exascale-ecpu.md

-# Configure & Validate Notifications for Monitoring ECPU Scaling changes
+# Configure Notifications & Events for Monitoring Exadata Database Service on Exascale Infrastructure

 ## Introduction

-This lab walks you through the steps to configure & validate notifications for monitoring ECPU Scaling changes.
+This lab walks you through the steps to configure & validate notifications and events for monitoring Exadata Database Service on Exascale Infrastructure.

-**Estimated Lab Time:** ***15 minutes***
+**Estimated Lab Time:** ***10 minutes***

 **How Notifications Work?**